Philip2809/FindMy-Dashboard/readme.md

 work in progress

+> [!WARNING]
+> Currently, this project does not include authentication.
+The design is intended for self-hosting on a local network and is not meant to be exposed to the internet.

 ## VERY IMPORTANT - READ ME!
-<b> Currently, this project does not include authentication.
-The design is intended for self-hosting on a local network and is not meant to be exposed to the internet. </b>
+<b>  </b>
 #

 ## notes: